alexsoble/marble-cake-blog/_posts/2022-03-13-federal-levers.md

 **All of these are forms and processes managed at the state or local level, not the federal level.** So the federal government wants to reduce administrative burdens and time taxes, but many of the forms that create administrative burdens and time taxes are not being created or managed by the federal government.
 What levers does the federal government have to reduce the time tax?[^1]

-Congress -- the legislative branch of the federal government -- certainly could make changes.
-As Annie Lowrey mentions in _The Time Tax_, Congress could pass laws to turn highly decentralized, complex, state-run programs like Medicaid into unitary federal programs: "federalize Medicaid."[^2] But let's assume that Congress isn't going to completely re-write the structure of safety net programs in the near future.

-How about the executive branch of the federal government, the president and the federal agencies?
+Congress -- the legislative branch of the federal government -- could make major structural changes.[^2] How about the executive branch of the federal government, the president and the federal agencies?
 After all, this post started out talking about an Executive Order -- so, what can the executive do to reduce administrative burdens at state & local levels?
 Here are a couple of possibilities.

 * **Funding**.
 The federal government funds lots of state & local services.
 Federal funds make up between 20%-45% of state revenues, depending on the state.[^3] Does dispensing those funds give the federal government leverage to reduce administrative burdens?
 Which streams of funding involve federal oversight & conditions, as opposed to streams with lots of state and local discretion?
 * **Guidance & Oversight**.
 Federal agencies do a lot of guidance-giving.
 They interpret laws and statues giving state agencies guidance on how to implement the law.
 Federal agencies also conduct oversight activities such as audits.
 Can the federal government use its guidance & oversight roles to reduce administrative burdens at the state & local levels?
 What are the opportunities, and what are the constraints?